SalehNawar/Projects/Graphics and Computer Vision/README.md

 This Project is split into two tasks:

-#Task 1
+# Task 1
   a WebGL graphical application of the earth being rotated by satelite.
   To test, please run index.html using Firefox or Edge

-#Task 2
+# Task 2
   a matlab application that demonstrates computer vision.
 The application is of a Tunnel monitiering system.
-  To run please run the task2.m script using Matlab
+  To run please run

+  '''
+  task2.m
+  '''
+  using Matlab